Components of a Contract Operation

 State update methods and rules

-• A Mutable behavior, in which each state transition discards previous state and assigns a new one.
+• A Mutable behavior, in which each state transition discards the previous state and assigns a new one.

 • An Accumulating behavior, in which each state transition adds a new state to the previous state.

-In all cases where the Contract State is neither Mutated nor Accumulated, the respective components are left empty, meaning that no repetition of data takes place a Contract Operation.
+In all cases where the Contract State is neither Mutated nor Accumulated, the respective components are left empty, meaning that no repetition of data takes place in a Contract Operation.

 The choice between mutable or accumulated state is set inside the Business Logic encoded in the Schema of the contract and cannot be changed after the Genesis, except by some State Extension specifically encoded herein.